Life Scope G9 (CSM-1901) Patient Monitor and Measurement Data Network from NIHON KOHDEN

 The components making up a Life Scope J (BSM-9101) bedside monitor system is shown in next picture.
 The connection from MU-910R Main Unit to AY-920PA Input Unit is using the same connector type utilized by BSS-9800 bedside station; the old modular racks can therefore theoretically be daisy-chained to the AY-920A Input Unit.

-Why offer the same old stuff that had caused the failure of both Life Scope S bedside station and Life Scope M bedside monitor?
-The problematic module racks and old modules could not be merchantable since there was no longer any new module under development!
+Why offer the module rack that caused the failure of both Life Scope S bedside station and Life Scope M bedside monitor?
+The shown module rack and old modules are not merchantable since there was no longer any new module under development!

 Life Scope J Bedside Monitor is not a bona fide modular monitor